Scorpius Holdings: HS-130

 HS-130 is in Phase I clinical trial for patients with solid tumors.
 HS-130 is an allogeneic (“off-the-shelf”) cell line engineered to express OX40 ligand fusion protein (OX40L-Fc).
 OX40 ligand is a key co-stimulator of T cells that augments antigen-specific CD8+ T cell responses.

 COVID-19 Vaccine

 The company initiated a COVID-19 vaccine collaboration with the University of Miami in March 2020 using their gp96 platform which activates the human immune system to combat infectious diseases with the potential of generating long-term immune responses.

 PTX-35

-PTX-35 is in Phase I clinical trial for patients with solid tumors.
-PTX-35 is a potential first-in-class T cell co-stimulator targeting TNFRSF25 (Death Receptor 3).
+PTX-35 was in Phase I clinical trial for patients with solid tumors.
+PTX-35 was a potential first-in-class T cell co-stimulator targeting TNFRSF25 (Death Receptor 3).
 Favorable safety profile was demonstrated in mice and non-human primates.
-PTX-35's development plan focuses on cancer immunotherapy.
+PTX-35's development plan focused on cancer immunotherapy.Development on PTX-35 was halted in November 2022.